 Operational costs are being supported by the partner higher education institutions.
 Over time, fees paid by tenants will partially offset those costs.

 “The incubator is a natural complement to the growing undergraduate program in entrepreneurship within our School of Business,” said Rochon.
 “I expect that once it is up and running, it will spur our students to even more innovative thinking in the campuswide Business Idea Competition hosted annually by the school.”

 Additional background on the Downtown Ithaca Incubator, along with an artist rendering and floor plan of what the renovated space will look like, can be found here.

-Originally published in Media Relations: Ithaca College Partners on Downtown Ithaca Incubator to Help Grow New Businesses.
+Originally published in IC News: Ithaca College Partners on Downtown Ithaca Incubator to Help Grow New Businesses.